Streamlined College Degree Programs

 Nursing

 Going into the healthcare field can be an excellent choice for transitioning veterans.
 Jobs are plentiful, and the options are extensive.
-Recognizing that a large proporation of veterans have at least some medical training, a growing number of colleges and universities are working to tap into military learners.
+Recognizing that a large proportion of veterans have at least some medical training, a growing number of colleges and universities are working to tap into the military learner population.

-Some are building condensed degree opportunities that incorporate a blend of military experience, credit for prior learning, and testing to make your pathway to nursing more efficient.
+Some are creating condensed degree programs that combine military experience, credit for prior learning, and testing to make your pathway to nursing more efficient.

 University of South Florida (USF)